Going to a Music Festival Alone – How to Make Friends, Stay Safe, & Have a Great Time

 How to enjoy a music festival alone?

-Like I always say, traveling alone does not necessarily mean you’ll feel lonely.
+Like I always say, traveling alone does not necessarily mean you’ll be bored.
 You can definitely enjoy a solo trip.
 After all, you’d be attending live performances by your favorite artists – how can you not enjoy that?
-Even if you’re an introvert, it’s still an incredibly thrilling experience.
+Even if you’re an introvert, going to a music festival alone can still be an incredibly thrilling experience.
 And if you’re a social butterfly, then guess what… You will most likely make friends at the festival too.

 How do you make friends at a festival alone?